anvilproject/anvil-portal/content/ncpi/interoperating-principles.md

 ---
-description: "The NCPI has adopted the following interoperating principles help guide our efforts."
+description: "The NCPI has adopted the following interoperating principles to help guide our efforts."
 title: "Five Principles for Interoperating Data Platforms"
 ---
 # Five Principles for Interoperating Data Platforms

-<hero small>The NCPI has adopted the following interoperating principles help guide our efforts.</hero>
+<hero small>The NCPI has adopted the following interoperating principles to help guide our efforts.</hero>

 Version C April 8, 2020